Alexoner/AI-cheat-sheet/README.md

 Artificial Intelligence cheat sheet
 ===================================

-This cheat sheet contains many formula equations,inference and diagrams on AI, which will help you quickly recall knowledge and ideas on machine learning.
+This cheat sheet contains many formula equations,inference and diagrams on AI.Most of them are based on `Pattern Recognition and Machine Learning` and `Machine Learning: A Probabilistic Perspective`.

-The cheat sheet will also appeal to someone who is preparing for a job interview related to machine learning.

 Sample Latex formula $$\int_{0}^{\infty}f(\vec{x},\vec{w})dx$$